twitwi/deck.js/README.md

-(I'm switching to https://sli.dev/ and not actively maintaining the nuedeck project)
+(I'm switching to https://sli.dev/ and not actively maintaining this deck.js fork)

 ---